 To reclaim the stale pages, the SSD’s internal garbage collecting processes must read all of the valid pages from a block and write them to a new block.
 Again, the internal table mapping logical and physical locations is updated.
 The old block, which now contains no unique, still-in-use data can then be zeroed and marked as ready for future writes.

 You may have already enabled continuous TRIM on your devices when they were mounted.
-Before we enable periodic TRIM, it makes sense to take a look at our current mount options.
+Some servers or mounted disks may be automatically configured with continuous TRIM.
+Before you enable periodic TRIM, it makes sense to take a look at your current mount options.

 Continuous TRIM is enabled by mounting a drive or partition with the